vandofb/GitLab-QA/docs/what_tests_can_be_run.md

 $ export GITLAB_PASSWORD=your_password

 # Runs the QA suite for an instance running GitLab CE 10.8.1
-$ gitlab-qa Test::Instance::Any EE 10.8.1-ce https://your.instance.gitlab
+$ gitlab-qa Test::Instance::Any EE:10.8.1-ce https://your.instance.gitlab

 # Runs the QA suite for an instance running GitLab EE 10.7.3
-$ gitlab-qa Test::Instance::Any EE 10.7.3-ee https://your.instance.gitlab
+$ gitlab-qa Test::Instance::Any EE:10.7.3-ee https://your.instance.gitlab
 ```

 ### `Test::Instance::Staging`